radius-project/radius/docs/content/concepts/appmodel-concept/components-model/index.md

 type: docs
 title: "Radius components"
 linkTitle: "Components"
-description: "Learn how to model your Application pieces with Radius Components"
+description: "Learn how to model your Application's pieces with Radius Components"
 weight: 200
 ---

-Each node on the diagram maps to one **Component**.
 Components describe the code, data, and infrastructure pieces of an application.
-Components only have meaning within the context of an **Application**.

-{{% alert title="📄 Radius Components" color="primary" %}}
-The description of behavior and requirements for a single unit of software.
-{{% /alert %}}

-The Component is documentation for a piece of code, data, or infrastructure.
-It can capture all of the important behaviors and requirements needed for a runtime to host that software.
-An application can have both runnable components *(e.g. containers, web applications)* and non-runnable components *(e.g. databases, message queues)*.
+Simplistically, each node of an architecture diagram would map to one Component.
+Together, an Application's Components capture all of the important behaviors and requirements needed for a runtime to host that app.

 ## Component definition

-When a Component describes your code, data, or infrastructure it needs to conceptually document the following details:
+In your app's Bicep file, the Component resource captures:

 | Property | Description | Example |
 |----------|-------------|---------|